thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

-Looping over the dependencies recorded in our graph, we return early with red if any of our dependncies are red.
+Looping over the dependencies recorded in our graph, we return early with red if any of our dependencies are red.
 There's a case, noted by our `todo!`, where our dependency query is absent from our color map, or has a stale revision.
 In that case, we recursively try to mark that dependency green: